 With Windows integration, as well as integration in iOS, OS X, and Android platforms as well, Dropbox works the same way that physical storage does while giving you the chance to leverage cloud-based solutions.

-The storage available in the free tier of service isn’t quite as large as with Google or Amazon, but you won’t find in easier to use or more secure tool on the planet.
+The storage available in the free tier of service isn’t quite as large as with Google or Amazon, but you won’t find an easier to use or more secure tool on the planet.

-Available from the folks responsible for producing windows in the first place, One Drive may not be quite as polished or as feature-rich as options like Dropbox and Google Drive – but it definitely ranks right up there as far as overall safety, security, and speed is concerned.
+Available from the folks responsible for producing windows in the first place, One Drive may not be quite as polished or as feature-rich as options like Dropbox and Google Drive – but it ranks right up there as far as overall safety, security, and speed are concerned.

 You’ll pay $70 for 1 TB of One Drive space (quite a bit more money and less storage than Amazon Drive), but you also get a year of Office 365 software thrown in for this price tag as well – making it very much worthwhile.

-Another relative newcomer to the world of cloud-based storage, this is a relatively simple and straightforward to set up and establish Windows-based platform that is going to effortlessly integrate with your physical storage solutions as well as your mobile devices.
+This cloud-based backup is relatively simple and straightforward to set up and establish.
+A Windows-based platform that is going to effortlessly integrate with your physical storage solutions as well as your mobile devices.

-Make sure you check out my review about them here.
+Make sure you check out the review about Backblaze here.

-At the same time, this services the utmost secure and protected encryption that I’ve encounter.
+At the same time, these services have the utmost security and protected encryption that I’ve encountered.

-They even setup a contest for hackers to try to breach their security and encryption flaw.
+They even set up a contest for hackers to try to breach their security and encryption flaws.
 Winners take the prizes but fortunately, the prize remains open until now.

-I can only foresee the service can only continues to get better and better every day.
-You can’t beat the price on the services, either!
+I can only foresee the service can only continue to get better and better every day.
+You can’t beat the price of the services, either!

-Windows users have plenty of options to pick and choose from (maybe more options than any other OS user, Linux and Mac I’m referring though).
+Windows users have plenty of options to pick and choose from.
+(Maybe more options than any other OS user, Linux, and Mac I’m referring to though).

-Thankfully all of the top options not only work with the Windows operating system itself but will also work with all popular mobile operating system and any internet enabled device as well.
+Thankfully all of the top options not only work with the Windows operating system itself.

 It doesn’t get much better than that!